semantic-release/semantic-release/docs/support/FAQ.md

 You can trigger a release by pushing to your Git repository.
 You deliberately cannot trigger a *specific* version release, because this is the whole point of semantic-release.

+### Can I exclude commits from the analysis?

+Yes, every commits that contains `[skip release]` or `[release skip]` in their message will be excluded from the commit analysis and won't participate in the release type determination.

 ## Is it *really* a good idea to release on every push?

 It is indeed a great idea because it *forces* you to follow best practices.
 If you don’t feel comfortable releasing every feature or fix on your `master` you might not treat your `master` branch as intended.